BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 The files can be found here: [cad file](https://github.com/BasicMacintosher/Rock-Pi-4-Head-Unit/blob/main/Files/car_media_control%20v1.stl) the Raspberry Pi pico has been mounted outside of the enclousure to keep the housing low profile.
 The RPI Pico and the buttons were connected with an old USB cable with I removed both end of and used the conductors to connect each button seperatly with a common ground. [wiring diagramm of the pi](https://github.com/BasicMacintosher/Rock-Pi-4-Head-Unit/blob/main/Files/Car_Controll_Schematic_Version_1.pdf)
 Currently I am printing the housing for verion 2 and as soon as I get some time testing it I will post it here.

+## - 19.12.2022
+Today I created the second verion of the media buttons.
+The Design can mount to the steering wheel (watch out for compatibility with you car).
+The design is split into the buttons, the joystick for mouse input and the raspberry pi pico which are all seperated.
+The buttons are located on the inner side of the steering wheel, the joystick will be mounted to the car handle (the case is not finished yet), and the rasperry pi is located where ever is space. [steering wheel control](https://github.com/BasicMacintosher/Rock-Pi-4-Head-Unit/blob/main/Files/steering_wheel_control.stl) (an .step file is also avaible in the "file" folder).
+In the following days I will test the design and also work on the joystick.